delloiaconos/most-garmin-logger/README.md

 ## Contribution & License

-This fork of RawLogger is developed as part of the MOST Flagship-A "GiroE 2024" Project.
+This fork of  [RawLogger](https://github.com/cedric-dufour/connectiq-app-rawlogger) and it has been developed as part of the MOST Flagship-A "GiroE 2024" Project.
+All the credits goes to the author.
+The original Garmin App is also available on the Garmin App Store at [https://apps.garmin.com/en-US/apps/bd37beed-35e1-4ffc-a9fc-9297723d6c72](https://apps.garmin.com/en-US/apps/bd37beed-35e1-4ffc-a9fc-9297723d6c72).

 Contributions are welcome!
 Follow standard pull request and issue-reporting guidelines on GitHub.